devgreek/techinical-assessment-frontend/README.md

 This starter includes:

- - 🖥️ TypeScript code to create a simple `NotebookOutputRenderer`
  - 📦 A Webpack build for renderer client code
  - ⚡ Support for hot module reloading and safe boilerplate
  - 🎨 CSS modules support